 - Two kiosks and a public space around the entrances to the tube station

-- Create 160 full-time jobs supported by new employment space
+- 210 full-time jobs supported by new employment space

-- Deliver 70 full-time jobs indirectly created or induced by the development
+- 80 full-time jobs indirectly created by the development

-- Create £2.1 million per year of net additional residents’ spending within local shops or services
+- £2 million of net additional residents’ spending within local shops or services per year

-- Rejuvenation of the high street, bringing back high street names as well as the provision of new premises for independent businesses
+- Rejuvenation of the high street, bringing back high street names as well as six new shops for independent businesses

-- Create of a safe and active public area and a new focal point for the community
+- Creation of a safe and active public area and a new focal point for the community